Tag

 Featuring singing pirate barbers, a lactose-intolerant volcano god, and a giant chicken demon among its less ridiculous elements, The Curse of Monkey Island continues the adventures of Guybrush Threepwood, the world’s most useless pirate.
 A colorful cartoon aesthetic and a jaunty, moreish soundtrack top off this hearty mug of adventure game grog.

 Now that you’ve taken a historical tour of our most cherished classic videogame memories, you know what to do: turn those old games, into ‘sold’ games.
 Okay, we’ll stick to writing, writing more list features, that is.
-And, if you want the cream of the crop both new and old, here are the of all time, or if you don’t want to splash the cash, here are all the best free PC games.
+And, if you want the cream of the crop both new and old, here are the of all time, or if you don’t want to splash the cash, here are all the best .
 For now, though, we’ll be going back to embracing the sweet, sweet nostalgia of our misspent youth.

 .